-Ms. McLaughlin has two children.
-Her son, Robert, is a graduate of the Rochester Institute of Technology and currently a student at the University of California, Santa Barbara, where he is pursuing a Ph.D. in computer science.
-Her daughter, Marcie, is a recent graduate of Boston University, who is employed by Cigna in Nashville, Tennessee.
-Ms. McLaughlin was involved in her children’s high school activities, as the Treasurer of the Upper Merion High School Crew Boosters and, along with her husband, Bob, a participant in The Shipley School’s Fine Arts Committee activities.
+Ms. McLaughlin and her husband Bob, have two children.
+Robert is a graduate of Upper Merion High School and the Rochester Institute of Technology.
+He is currently a student at the University of California, Santa Barbara, where he is pursuing a Ph.D. in computer science.
+Marcie is a graduate of The Shipley School and Boston University.
+She is employed by Cigna and is attending Suffolk University School of Law in Boston.

 $5,000,000 Settlement for Death of Teenager Unlawfully Served Alcohol